GIScience/openpoiservice/README.md

 ## Introduction

-**OpenPoiServer** consumes OSM tags on nodes, ways and relations by grouping them into predefined categories.
+**OpenPoiServer** consumes OSM tags on nodes, ways and relations by grouping them into predefined categories, which can be accessed in [`config_categories.yml`](config_categories.yml).
-If it picks up an OSM object tagged with one of the OSM keys defined in `categories.yml` it will import this point of interest with specific additional tags which may be defined in [`config.yml`](conf/config.template.yml).
+If it picks up an OSM object tagged with one of the OSM keys defined in `config_categories.yml` it will import the object with specific additional tags which may be defined via `OPS_ADDITIONAL_TAGS` environment variable.
 Any additional tag, for instance `wheelchair` or `smoking`, may then be used to filter POIs via the API after the import, see [Examples](#Examples).

 You may pass 3 different types of geometry within the request to the database: